As most readers know by now, Max Huntsman, Los Angeles County’s longtime and highly respected Inspector General has announced his retirement.

 His letter to the members of the LA County’s Board of Supervisors (which you can find here) became official last Tuesday, December 9, 2025.

-Now that we’re a week beyond the AG’s announcement, the meaning and importance of Huntsman’s exit from the world of oversight is beginning to unfold in detail.
+Now that we’re a week past the IG’s announcement, the meaning and importance of Huntsman’s exit from the world of oversight is beginning to unfold in detail.

 Sean Kennedy—expert in deputy gangs, professor at Loyola Law School, and founding member of the Sheriff’s Community Oversight Commission, or COC—had this to say when we asked about Huntsman’s retirement: